Your First Olympic Distance Triathlon: From Zero to 51.5

 Weeks 5-8: Building Specificity

-The second month introduces brick workouts (back-to-back disciplines) and begins building race-specific fitness.
+The second month introduces brick workouts and begins building race-specific fitness.
 Total training volume increases to 8-10 hours per week.

-Key workout additions include: weekly bike-to-run bricks starting at 45 minutes bike + 15 minutes run; one interval session per week in your weakest discipline; one longer continuous swim of 1500-2000 meters.
+Key workout additions include: weekly bike-to-run bricks starting at 45 minutes bike plus 15 minutes run; one interval session per week in your weakest discipline; one longer continuous swim of 1500-2000 meters.

 Weeks 9-12: Race Preparation